ctcoleman/surveyForm/README.md

 You can build your project by forking this CodePen pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js

 Once you're done, submit the URL to your working project with all its tests passing.

+### Additions

+V1.0 Conforms to FreeCodeCamp objectives

+V2.0 - September 6 2020
+I decided to do a V2.0 because I'm going to completely recreate the design of this app.
+This thing is atrocious(sp?).
+I'm going to learn how to use BootStrap CSS with the Bootstrap CDN.
+I've never used Bootstrap so this will be a complete learning experience.
+I have no clue what I was thinking with the background and font choice.
+This thing is uglier than hell.
+It completes 10/10 FreeCodeCamp objectives, but fails in every other way.
+The HTML is set up pretty well I will make a few minor changes here especially in class naming for the bootstrap.